Safe Traffic Control Zones: Essential Components & Best Practices

 A traffic control zone is a designated area where specific measures are put in place to direct, restrict, or manage the flow of traffic.
 These zones are commonly seen at construction sites, accident scenes, and during special events.
 Their primary goal is to ensure that roadwork or other activities do not pose a danger to drivers, pedestrians, or workers.

-The 5 Main Components of Traffic Control Zones
+8 Key Components of Safe Traffic Control Zones

 1. The Advanced Warning Area